bambooforest/IntroDataScience_Spring_2022/11_Dimensionality_reduction_clustering_II/README.md

-The **Elbow method** looks at the total WSS (within-cluster sums of squares) as a function of the number of clusters: We should choose the number of clusters so, that adding another cluster does not improve much better the total WSS.
-This can be done by looking at the Elbow plot (see below).
+The **Elbow method** looks at the total WSS (within-cluster sums of squares) as a function of the number of clusters: We should choose the number of clusters such, that adding another cluster does not improve the total WSS.
+This can be done by looking at the Elbow plot (see code below).

 The **Silhoutte method** measures the quality of a clustering.
 Meaning,